To start a chat, type your question or message in box below.

 Books and Other Library Materials

-Use CityCat, the library catalog, to find books, CDs, DVDs, streaming videos, ebooks and selected websites in all CCSF center libraries.
-Newspapers, magazines and journals available in print at CCSF libraries are also listed in the catalog, but the individual articles in them are NOT found using CityCat.
+Use the library catalog, CityCat, to locate books, CDs, DVDs, videos, e-books and selected websites in all CCSF center libraries.
+Newspapers, magazines and journals subscribed to by the CCSF Libraries are also listed in the catalog, but individual articles from magazines, newspapers and journals themselves can NOT be found using CityCat.

-Subscription databases provide access to citations and full-text articles from magazines, newspapers and journals, as well as reports, country profiles, encyclopedia articles and radio and television broadcasts.
+Subscription databases provide access to citations and full text articles from magazines, newspapers and journals, as well as reports, country profiles, encyclopedia articles and radio and television broadcasts.
 Periodicals are often the best type of source for the most recent information.
 Periodical databases are the primary tool used to find academic and peer-reviewed journal articles.

 Reliable Web Sources

 Information found on the Web must be evaluated to ensure it is

 authoritative and credible, and that the information is accurate,